akbur/data-structures/README.md

 # Data Structures

   This is a project I completed as a student at Hack Reactor.
-I worked with a pair.
+I worked in a pair on this project.